nzielln/animator/animation/resources/README.md

 then implemented in the [View Controller](../src/cs5004/animator/controller/ViewController.java) class.
 We also added [Button Events](../src/cs5004/animator/controller/ButtonEvents.java), [Keyboard Events](../src/cs5004/animator/controller/KeyboardEvents.java), and [Mouse Events](../src/cs5004/animator/controller/MouseEvents.java) classes.
-These classes implement functionality which allows the user to increase speed, decrease speed, loop, rewind, and play or pause the animation from buttons and keyboard inputs from the view.
+These classes help to implement functionality which allows the user to increase speed, decrease speed, loop, rewind, and play or pause the animation from buttons and keyboard inputs from the view.